Hafflgav/camunda-onboarding-process/camunda.onboarding/README.md

-# Camunda Onbarding Process
+# Camunda Onboarding Process
 This is the main project containing all Camunda dependencies and corresponding implementations for the employee onboarding process.

-## How to stop the environment
+## How to setup the environment
 1. Stop the whole environment (if ever started before) with: